davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 What to make of this?
 It's kind of perplexing, and runs against what I expected at the start.
 I assumed that the function words would be basically flat, maybe with some very slight fluctuation, since I don't really think of them as having any kind of narratological valence or affinity that would cause them to attach to beginnings / middles / ends in the way that things like "death" and "marriage" do.
 I thought they'd probably be *negative* examples of what I was looking for, almost - words that have to show up everywhere more or less evenly, almost out of necessity, the connective tissue of the language that's needed everywhere equally.
 (Though I also remembered Matt Jockers' finding from *Macroanalysis* that the word "the" rises and falls across historical time, and a little voice in my head wondered if there might be similar effects across narrative time.)

 Usually, when something correlates with frequency like this, it feels like a red flag, the worry being that you're somehow just reproducing the fact that frequent words are frequent, infrequent words are infrequent.
-As a sanity check, I re-ran the exact same feature extraction job on the corpus, but this time, before pulling out the percentile-sliced word counts for each text, I randomly shuffled the words to destroy any kind of narratological ordering.
+As a sanity check, and to get a sense of what the null hypothesis would look like, I re-ran the exact same feature extraction job on the corpus, but this time, before pulling out the percentile-sliced word counts for each text, I randomly shuffled the words to destroy any kind of narratological ordering.
 Sure enough, with this, the variances clamp right onto the expected line:

 ![](images/flat/random-variance.png)